 • Speak calmly in a voice that does not scare them

 • Do not go up to a dog who maybe waiting outside a shop for their fur-parent.
 This is stressful enough without a face mask, they are tethered and cannot greet freely.

 • Let dogs use their primary sense of smell to understand their surrounding.

 • Watch for their unique signals to let you know how they are feeling and respect their space.

 • Do not reach over their heads to greet them, this is very confronting for dogs, regardless of face masks.

-If you would like to learn more about a dog’s unique signals, which is a whole language beyond the standard tail and ear positions, then we have a Canine Communication Webinar specifically designed for fur-parents to understand a dog’s language.
+If you would like to learn more about a dog’s unique signals, which is a whole language beyond the standard tail and ear positions, then check out The Dog Couch HERE. specifically designed for fur-parents to understand a dog’s language.